-A local transfer will be provided to the barge, which will be moored in Dochgarroch, near Inverness.
+A local transfer will be provided to the barge, which will be moored in Muirtown.

 Please note that this is a sample itinerary and may be subject to change.
 On alternate weeks, the cruise will run in the opposite direction.
-Transfer to the Scottish Highlander which will be moored at Dochgarroch, near Inverness.
+Transfer to the Scottish Highlander which will be moored at Muirtown.
 A Champagne Welcome will be followed by a short evening cruise along the heather-lined canal and dinner on board.

 Day 7: Banavie

 Disembark the Scottish Highlander this morning and take a local transfer to the designated drop off point for your onward journey.

 Disembark in Banavie after breakfast on the last day for a transfer to Inverness.

 - Six nights' accommodation on board Scottish Highlander